Uncommon, Uncrowned, Unspoiled Beaver Island

 Beaver Island greets visitors without fuss.
 In St. James, you can stroll the harbor road, relax in the Shamrock Restaurant & Pub, which provides a warm and casual atmosphere for everyone.
 The restaurant serves breakfast, lunch and dinner and you can enjoy the harbor view from the deck.
 Other popular eateries include the The Restaurant at the Beaver Island Lodge and the Dalwhinnie Bakery & Deli.

-After dinner, it’s time to or hike to windswept Whiskey Point to admire the 19th century lighthouse or hike to windswept Whiskey Point to admire the 19th century lighthouse.
+After dinner, its time to hike to windswept Whiskey Point to admire the 19th century lighthouse.